Your baby spends many hours alone in their crib. It is very important to make sure their crib is safe.

 Note: A drop side crib, even with an immobilizer does not meet the new CPSC crib standards.

-2. Is a study, non drop-side crib okay to use?
+Is a sturdy, non drop-side crib okay to use?

 It is unlikely that your current crib will meet the new crib standards.
 The new standards require stronger hardware and rigorous testing to prove a crib's durability.
 If you continue to use your current crib, you are encouraged to check the crib frequently to make sure that all hardware is secured tightly and that there are no loose, missing or broken parts.